firebase/FirebaseUI-Flutter/packages/firebase_ui_storage/doc/paginated-loading-controller.md

 # PaginatedLoadingController

-When loading large amounts of objects from the Firebase Storage, it makes sense to load them in batches, but requires handling of the pagination logic.
+When loading large amounts of objects from Firebase Storage, it makes sense to load them in batches, but requires handling of the pagination logic.

-Firebase UI Storage provides [`StorageListView`] and [`StorageGridView`] widgets that implement pagination logic for you, and allow to load objects from the Firebase Storage in batches while scrolling.
+Firebase UI Storage provides [`StorageListView`] and [`StorageGridView`] widgets that implement pagination logic for you, and allows objects to be loaded from Firebase Storage in batches while scrolling.

 In cases where you want to build a completely custom scroll view, but still have pagination logic handled – you can use `PaginatedLoadingController`.